 WHAT’S THE ISSUE: I’ve been teaching people how to tap since December 2018.
-In this article, I will share with you some of what I’ve learnt so far from my experience of tapping with teachers, parents, students and young adults about how tapping (also known as the Emotional Freedom Technique) can help us to:
+In this article, I will share with you some of what I have learned so far from my experience of tapping with teachers, parents, and students with regards to tapping for pain relief.
+I will share three practical examples of how EFT tapping (also known as the Emotional Freedom Technique) can help us to:

 - alleviate the emotional pain that accompanies unhelpful levels of stress.